lienebriede/jurtaka/testing.md

 * When users attempted to add a post using Mozilla Firefox, they encountered the following issues:
 - Mozilla Firefox did not display the required field indicators on the forms fields (title and post_content) that are mandatory.
-- Only on Microsoft Computer the post form was possible to submit at all.
+- Attempting to submit the form resulted in a 500 error.
+On desktop devices everything worked as expected.
-This was fixed by explicitly marking the PostForm fields as `required=True`.
-This might have been an issue of how Mozilla handles form validation.
+This could be an issue of how Mozilla handles form validation.
+This was partyly fixed by explicitly marking the PostForm fields as `required=True`.
+Users can now successfully submit forms on mobile devices using Mozilla Firefox.
+However, the required field indicators are still not displayed.

 [Return to contents list](#table-of-contents)